technoon-org/technoon.org/ainoon/lesson_1/tutorial.md

 The goal of this tutorial is to:

 * Get you using a chatbot for common business use cases
-* Identify important issues you should keep in mind while using GenAI
+* Identify common issues with accuracy you should keep in mind while using GenAI
 * Provide some tips for effective prompting

 ## Data Security and Privacy

 Before we begin, it is **very important** to remember:

-* Public chatbots may use data you upload
+* Public chatbots may use data you upload in responses from future chatbots
 * You shouldn't upload any data to an AI service without company approval, especially:
   * Internal company data